DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### **2021/07/23 v0.674**
+ * UI - Added Icons for bank actions and market actions
+ * OPTIMIZATION - optimized how images are cached
  * FIX - rare crash in items page
  * FIX - fix crash on desktop gang details page
  * FIX - fix crash on opening notification tab on desktop in rare cases